-a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services (1 & 2): X
+XIV.
+PUBLIC SERVICES.
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services (1 & 2): X Fire protection?

-Fire protection?
 (1 & 2) Х

 Police protection?
-(1 & 2) X
+(1 & 2) Х

 Schools?
-(1 & 2) X
+(1 & 2) Х

 Parks?
-(1 & 2) X
+(1 & 2) Х

 Other public facilities?
 (1 & 2) Х

 The proposed project will create a very slight increase in demand for public services (2).
-The project will connect to an existing 12-inch water line in Eleventh Avenue.
-The project will extend an 8" minimum sewer main along Eleventh Avenue from Main Street to the southerly property line of the project (30).
+The project will connect to an existing water line in Arrowhead Lake Road (30).
+The subdivision will use private septic systems for sewage disposal.
 Full street improvements comprised of curb, gutter, and sidewalk will be constructed along the project frontage as part of development of the site (61).
 Additionally, development impact fees will be assessed at the time that building permits are issued for construction of the site (59).
 These fees are designed to ensure that appropriate levels of capital resources will be available to serve any future development.
 Consequently, satisfactory levels of public services will be maintained.
 Therefore, the proposed project will not have a significant impact upon public services.

 XV.
 RECREATION.
-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated (9)? Х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment (4)? Х
+Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated (9) ? Х b) Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment (4)? Х